samisbakedham/finn/doc/mining/install_windows.md

 ## About

-This document describes how to setup and **verify** the MWC full node, wallet and be ready for mining.
+This document describes how to setup and **verify** the finn full node, wallet and be ready for mining.

-## MWC QT Wallet
+## finn QT Wallet

-Please note, the mwc-qt-wallet available at the [Wallet Download](https://www.mwc.mw/downloads) page is **not for mining**.
+Please note, the finn-qt-wallet available at the [Wallet Download](https://www.finn.mw/downloads) page is **not for mining**.
-If you are running qt wallet or mwc713, please **do not try to use it for mining**.
+If you are running qt wallet or finn713, please **do not try to use it for mining**.

 ## Preperquisited